 Always remember that no motion detector system is perfect.
 All are prone to errors and can trigger false alarms, although modern technological advances mean these are far fewer than they once were.

-Motion sensors remain an essential component of any intruder alarm system and should be chosen with care to ensure real security at home or work.
+Motion sensors remain essential to any intruder alarm system and should be chosen carefully to ensure real security at home or work.